18th-Century Italian Hand-Carved Bas Relief Panel

 Dimensions: 22.75”W x 16.25”H

-This 17th-century hand-carved bas relief is a rare fusion of classical figurative representation and naive folk art.
-The piece features a reclining child, framed by intricate, organic foliage, exemplifying the harmony of classical artistic ideals with the more rustic, unrefined qualities of folk craftsmanship.
-The figure’s serene posture and soft, naturalistic detailing evoke the classical traditions of Renaissance and Baroque sculpture, while the slightly unpolished executiion—suggests the influence of local, vernacular artistry.
+This 18th-century hand-carved bas relief is a rare fusion of classical figurative representation and naive folk art.
+The piece features a reclining child, framed by intricate, organic foliage.
+The figure’s posture and soft, naturalistic detailing evoke the classical traditions of Renaissance and Baroque sculpture, while the slightly unpolished execution—suggests the influence of local, vernacular artistry.

 Provenance:

-Previously held in the collection of a notable art collector from Palermo, Italy, who acquired it directly from a distinguished Tuscan estate.
+Previously held in the collection of a notable art collector from Palermo, Italy.

 Dimensions: 22.75”W x 16.25”H

-This 17th-century hand-carved bas relief is a rare fusion of classical figurative representation and naive folk art.
-The piece features a reclining child, framed by intricate, organic foliage, exemplifying the harmony of classical artistic ideals with the more rustic, unrefined qualities of folk craftsmanship.
-The figure’s serene posture and soft, naturalistic detailing evoke the classical traditions of Renaissance and Baroque sculpture, while the slightly unpolished executiion—suggests the influence of local, vernacular artistry.
+This 18th-century hand-carved bas relief is a rare fusion of classical figurative representation and naive folk art.
+The piece features a reclining child, framed by intricate, organic foliage.
+The figure’s posture and soft, naturalistic detailing evoke the classical traditions of Renaissance and Baroque sculpture, while the slightly unpolished execution—suggests the influence of local, vernacular artistry.

 Provenance:

-Previously held in the collection of a notable art collector from Palermo, Italy, who acquired it directly from a distinguished Tuscan estate.
+Previously held in the collection of a notable art collector from Palermo, Italy.